fedandr/sicp-go/README.md

-# SICP-GO
+# sicpGo
-Exploring Structure and Interpretation of Computer Programs with GO
+Exploring Structure and Interpretation of Computer Programs with Go